 Phishing emails often have certain characteristics that tell you it’s a phishing email.
-I’m talking about odd grammar, weird stories about a rich African cousin who passed away or long and weird email endings, such as “[email protected]”
+I’m talking about odd grammar, weird stories about a rich African cousin who passed away, or long and weird email endings, such as “[email protected].”

 It’s also important to realize that there are many links on the internet that could be malicious or harmful, not just the attachments and links that come via your email account.

 If you’re unsure if you can trust a link, don’t immediately click it.
 Instead, right-click the link to copy and paste it into a Word document (or any other text tool).
-Ideally, you want to visit “https” URLs only.
+Ideally, you want to visit “HTTPS” URLs only.

 Then you can see whether it’s a legitimate URL.
-If you’re still unsure, you can also paste the link into a Norton’s website scanner.
+If you’re still unsure, you can also paste the link into Norton’s website scanner.
 This tool will analyze the link and check whether it’s safe to visit.

 Compromised Browser Extension Software & Add-ons